BitJag/windows-cygwin-rmvlib-install-scripts/README.md

     cd windows-cygwin-rmvlib-install-scripts
     sh ./rmvlib_install.sh

-Restart CYGWIN before testing so that the JAGPATH environment variable, installed by the script earlier, takes effect.
+Restart Cygwin before testing so that the JAGPATH environment variable, installed by the script earlier, takes effect.

-Testing - In CYGWIN, navigate to the following location in your home folder and run the make command.
+Testing - In Cygwin, navigate to the following location in your home folder and run the make command.

     cd ~/Jaguar/example_programs/generic_example
     make